Agours001/ae2_scheduler_core/README.md

 Both are present under `mods/` in any AE2 modpack instance.
 This is an escape hatch, not the normal path.

-> **If `gradlew test` fails with `ClassNotFoundException: GradleWorkerMain`** on Windows, the account name
-> contains non-ASCII characters and Gradle wrote its forked-JVM argument file in the platform charset while
-> the JVM read it as UTF-8.
-Point Gradle at an ASCII path:
-> `set GRADLE_USER_HOME=C:\gradle-home` (copy `%USERPROFILE%\.gradle` there first). `gradle.properties`
-> already forces the daemon to UTF-8, which covers the common case.

 ## How it works